-The following articles are from Wikipedia and EUObserver, please take time to acquaint yourself with the person and the career of this very capable still young fifty-two-year-old German-European leading politician Martin Selmayr.
+The following articles are from Wikipedia and EUObserver.
+Please take time to acquaint yourself with the career of this very capable still young fifty-two-year-old German-European leading politician Martin Selmayr.

-After serving as Secretary-General to European Commission President Jean Claud Junker for three years, he was shuffled off to Vienna to get him out of Brussels before the arrival of Junker’s chosen replacement to take the most powerful position in the European Union Government.
+After serving as Secretary-General to the European Commission President Jean Claud Junker for three years, he was shuffled off to Vienna to get him out of Brussels before the arrival of Junker’s chosen replacement.

-There are three major presidencies over the EU form of government.
-The strongest is Commission President, then the Council President, and the EU Parliament President.
-Soon all three are to be merged into one powerful Dictatorship.
+There are three major Presidencies over the EU form of government.
+The most influential is the EU Commission President, there is also the EU Council President, and the EU Parliament President.

 As one prominent British Parliamentarian commented on the European Union Government, “IT IS NOT A DEMOCRACY AT ALL!”
-And it is waiting for someone such as Selmayr to take the Presidency.
-This will spell major trouble for the US and Britain!
+And it is waiting for someone such as Selmayr to take control when the time is right.

 Martin Selmayr born 5 December 1970 is a European civil servant from Germany who was Secretary-General of the European Commission from 2018 to 2019 and Chief of Staff to Commission President Jean-Claude Juncker from 2014 to 2018.